 - (f) The fair value of the Group's financial instruments that use Level 3 inputs to measure fair value was based on the price of the third party.
-The Group did not disclose quantified information and sensitivity analysis on significant unobservable inputs because the unobservable inputs used in fair value measurement were not established by the Group. - (g) As of December 31, 2022 and 2021, there was no transfer at fair value level.

-(23) Financial risk management
+The Group did not disclose quantified information and sensitivity analysis on significant unobservable inputs because the unobservable inputs used in fair value measurement were not established by the Group. - (g) The valuation technique of privately offered funds is based on net asset value method.
+For the years ended December 31, 2023 and 2022, there was no transfer at fair value level. - (25) Financial risk management - A. Overview

-A. Overview